cyrusbuffington/cyrusbuffington/README.md

 ### I've been...

-- A Software Engineer at Visa, building mobile software products.
+- A Software Engineer at Visa, building mobile payment products.

 - A Co-Founder and Mobile Developer at Heat Studio LLC, creating apps and software solutions.